JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ## Design app components

 The basic building blocks in React are called _[components](https://reactjs.org/docs/components-and-props.html)_.
-You build your application by combining these components, which can also be composed of other smaller components.
-If you structure components to be generic and reusable, you'll be able to use them in multiple parts of the application without duplicating code or logic.
+Components themselves can also be composed of other, smaller components.
+By combining components, you build your application.
+If you structure components to be generic and reusable, you'll be able to use them in multiple parts of the app without duplicating code or logic.

 The content of the `render()` function generally describes a basic component.
 The current layout of your application looks like this: